PPUC/ZeDMD/README.md

 ### "Where can I buy a ZeDMD?"

+> [!WARNING]
+> Neither @Zedrummer - David Lfg, nor myself are earning any money from ZeDMD and we don't get money from the sellers listed on https://ppuc.org/ZeDMD
+I just listed these shops to make it easier for you to get started with ZeDMD.
+ZeDMD is and will remain a free open source DIY project!

 The intention of ZeDMD is to provide a cheap DIY DMD solution.
 The maintainers of this project don't run any shop to sell ready-to-use hardware!

 Nevertheless, there are are some shops we are aware of who designed their own shields to build a ZeDMD.